DeadWisdom/flask-static-tutorial/README.md

     ...
     ```

+Within the pages, you might notice some HTML.
+Don't forget, markdown lets us embed HTML!
+Use it.

 ### Jinja Template

 Now let's create our Jinja template, that serves as the wrapper for our pages `templates/page.html`: